josdejong/mathjs/docs/getting_started.md

     npm install mathjs

-Or download math.js from the website: [http://mathjs.org/download.html](http://mathjs.org/download.html).
+Other ways to install math.js and downloads are available on the website: [http://mathjs.org/download.html](http://mathjs.org/download.html).

 ## Load